gcpjedi/google-k8s-workshop-v2/modules/12-namespaces-rbac.md

         name: workshop
     ```

-1. Apply the manifest to create a new Namespace called `workshop`
+1. Apply the manifest to create a new Namespace called `workshop`.

     ```shell
     kubectl apply -f manifests/workshop-ns.yaml
     ```

-1. List Namespaces again
+1. List Namespaces again.

     > Note: You should see namespace `workshop` in the list